 Should I keep retrying if deployment keeps failing?

-No. Retrying by triggering new builds will consume credits without fixing the underlying issue.
+No. Caffeine now automatically retries a failed deployment once after attempting a fix.
+If that retry also fails and you're told about it, retrying manually by triggering new builds will consume credits without fixing the underlying issue.
 Stop and contact support once you have confirmed the problem is not a temporary delay.

 How do I find my version number?